pratyush19/pixyll/_posts/2016-09-19-algorithm-parameters-tuning.md

 clf.best_params_.
 ```

-I should try all the combinations of parameters, and not just vary them independently.
-In the above code, I  tried 3 different values of *max_depth*,  5 different values of each *min_samples_split* and *min_samples_leaf*, and 2 different values of *criterion*, that means 3 x 5 x 5 x 2 = 150 different combinations.
-GridSearchCV allows me to construct a grid of all the combinations of parameters, tries each combination, and then reports back the best combination.
+We should try all the combinations of parameters, and not just vary them independently.
+In the above code, I  tried 3 different values of *max_depth*,  5 different values of each *min_samples_split* and *min_samples_leaf*, and 2 different values of *criterion*, that means 3 x 5 x 5 x 2 = 150 different combinations. *GridSearchCV* allows me to construct a grid of all the combinations of parameters, tries each combination, and then reports back the best combination.

 Great, you have implemented parameters tuning for the decision tree with only a few extra lines of code.
 You can similarly tune parameters for any machine learning algorithm.
 But, there is one thing is that we have only used one estimator in the above code, i.e., the classifier in the parameters tuning.
-What if we want to use multiple estimators like *StandardScaler*, *SelectKBest*, *PCA* and grid search over parameters of all the estimators, the answer is *pipeline* followed by *grid search*.
+What if we want to use multiple estimators like *StandardScaler*, *SelectKBest*, *PCA* and grid search over parameters of all the estimators, the answer is *Pipeline* followed by grid search.

 ### Pipeline
 The pipeline module of sklearn allows you to chain transformers and estimators together in such a way that you can use them as a single unit.
 One thing to note that all estimators in a pipeline, except the last one, must be transformers (i.e. must have a transform method).
 The final estimator may be any type (transformer, classifier, etc.).